fsbolero/fsbolero.github.io/docs/HTML.md

     ]
 ```

-For radio buttons, you can use `bind.change` like so:
+For radio buttons, you can use `bind.change.*` like so:

 ```fsharp
 type Color = Red | Green | Blue